Armand van Helden: Biography

-In August 2014, Sam Smith's "I'm Not the Only One" featured a remix by van Helden.
-In September 2014, van Helden remixed for Jungle 70 and Majestic with Creeping In The Dark.
+In August 2014, Sam Smith's "I'm Not the Only One" featured a remix by Van Helden.
+In September 2014, Van Helden remixed for Jungle 70 and Majestic with Creeping In The Dark.

 In April 2015, London-based Snakehips released Forever Pt.
 II EP, which spurred a series of well-received remixes, including a Duck Sauce remix of their song "Forever".

-Van Helden returned in 2020 with a new song, "Give Me Your Loving" with Lorne.
+Van Helden returned in March 2020 with a new song, "Give Me Your Loving" with Lorne.

+Personal life

+Van Helden married Brittney Landstrom (aka Brittles) in May 2024.